Disclaimer: I don't own Pokémon.

 Sebastian watched as the two women walked away, and once they were out of sight, he turned around and resumed his work on Team Rocket's ultimate plan, the destructive Project Incarceration.

 Author Notes: And with this, chapter 11 ends!
 It was a shorter chapter than usual, but I'm still happy about it.
 In it, we got to see some of the good guys and bad guys!
-I think I've given enough clues so you can figure out who the evil spirit is.

 How was the new Legendary we met today?
 To all those of you who guessed that the Legendary Dragon from last chapter was Giratina, you were wrong!
 It was Giratina's daughter.
 It's a close guess, though.
 That I do admit.